Stephen Macknik: Early life and education

 Stephen Macknik was born in 1968 in Dayton, Ohio, to an astrophysicist father and physical therapist mother.
 He grew up in Maui, Hawaii.
 Macknik completed a triple-major in Psychobiology, Biology, and Psychology at the University of California, Santa Cruz in 1991.
 Thereafter, he completed his PhD in Neurobiology at Harvard University in 1996, under the supervision of Prof. Margaret Livingstone.
 He received his postdoctoral training from the Nobel Laureate Prof. David Hubel at Harvard Medical School, from 1996 to 2001.

 Career

-In 2001, Macknik moved to the United Kingdom, as a Lecturer in Ophthalmology and laboratory director at University College London.
-In 2004, he returned to the United States as an Assistant Professor, and later, Associate Professor, at the Barrow Neurological Institute in Phoenix, Arizona, where he directed the Laboratory of Behavioral Neurophysiology.
-In 2014, he moved to Brooklyn, NY, as Professor of Ophthalmology, Neurology, and Physiology & Pharmacology at SUNY Downstate Medical Center, where he directs the Laboratory of Translational Neuroscience.
+In 2001, Macknik moved to the United Kingdom, as a lecturer in ophthalmology and laboratory director at University College London.
+In 2004, he returned to the United States as an assistant professor, and later, associate professor, at the Barrow Neurological Institute in Phoenix, Arizona, where he directed the Laboratory of Behavioral Neurophysiology.
+In 2014, he moved to Brooklyn, New York, as professor of ophthalmology, neurology, and physiology & pharmacology at SUNY Downstate Medical Center, where he directs the Laboratory of Translational Neuroscience.
 He serves on the editorial board of the scientific journal PeerJ.